microsoft/ccfdns/demo/README.md

 - ADNS is run
 - KSK is read from ADNS and pinned in BIND
+- KSK TX receipt it checked, and ADNS's attestation is verified
 - BIND set as local resolver
 - Simple python backend server registers itself in ADNS
 - Resolving the service using curl is the actual result demo aims to prove